 If the owner has huge personal assets and funds, those are shielded from personal liability if they run a single-member LLC.
 In bankruptcy or close of business, creditors cannot recover their debts from those personal savings or assets.

 In the eyes of the law, the LLC is a separate legal entity responsible for its own actions.
 The LLC is entering into contracts, obtaining loans, or entering into agreements, not the business owner.

 A single-member LLC does not need to pay taxes as a business entity.
 Income and loss report the file as personal income tax returns.
 The owner will pay the taxes at an individual level.

-When compared between LLC vs. sole proprietorship, establishing a single-member LLC is expensive.
+When compared between SMLLC vs. sole proprietorship, establishing a single-member LLC is expensive.
 The documentation process is complex and must select an applicable, registered state agency.
 The filing can be considerably expensive and will take more time and effort as well.